SFGLab/nf-hichip/README.md

 ```
 https://hub.docker.com/repository/docker/mateuszchilinski/hichip-nf-pipeline/general
 ```
-Command to pull Docker image:
+Command to run Docker image (use -v to bind folder with data):
 ```
-docker pull mateuszchilinski/hichip-nf-pipeline
+docker run -v /path_to_your_data/:/data_in_container/ -it mateuszchilinski/hichip-nf-pipeline:latest
 ```
 #### Step 2.
-To use the pipeline, you need to have [Nextflow](https://www.nextflow.io/docs/latest/index.html) installed.

-> To run, use the command:
+> To run, use the command inside the container use:

 ```
 nextflow run main.nf --design design.csv